 Bottle Brushes Bottle Holder

 Tap water, spring water, and most other filtered bottled waters are not good enough for chins.
-Buy reverse osmosis (R/O) or distilled water in gallon jugs or use a water filter.
+Buy watewr filtered by reverse osmosis (R/O) in gallon jugs or use a faucet water filter.
 The PUR 3 filter attaches to your tap and works well.
 It will remove most harmful contaminants, including giardia (a common parasite) except for chlorine and floride.
 While the PUR 3 is good enough, we use a second filter - a Brita pitcher - to reduce the amount of chlorine.
 NEW: The Brita Faucet Filtration systems Model FF-100 and OPFF-100 remove microbiological cryptosporidium and giardia as well as many contminants.
 These systems are also acceptable sources of water.